ThePhD/ThePhD.github.io/_posts/2019-10-14-Allocator Hell.markdown

 ## The Siren's Call: `allocator_traits`

 In days gone by, allocators were truly a gnarly beast.
-From making sure all the `typedef`s were there to ensuring `rebind` properly swapped to the other allocator type, the complexity therein made it so implementing allocators was a chore the likes of which could not be taken by mere mortal creatures.
+From making sure all the `typedef`s were there to ensuring `rebind` properly swapped to the other allocator type, the complexity therein made it so implementing allocators was a chore the likes of which could not be undertaken by mere mortal creatures.
 Did you want a simple pool allocator?
 I hope you were ready to get snuggly with placement new, (pseudo-)destructors calls, object lifetime, trivial types, default initialization vs. default construction vs. aggregate initialization, and more.
 All on top of already trying to write a good way to put memory in the most cache-friendly places and keep fragmenting low.

 Then, like an angel from the heavens, `allocator_traits` came down.